 Each member of this ecosystem teeming with life plays a vital role in keeping soil healthy.
 This abundance of microbial life helps in decomposing and recycling organic matter to break it into elements various life forms can use, distributing soil nutrients, creating structures within the soil so that other life forms can breathe and flourish, and drawing carbon and water back into the soil.

 Without all these life forms, soil is just dust.
 The nutrients and minerals wash away.
 Nutrients and organic matter that remain in the soil become unusable to the life forms left.
-With no life in it, soil loses its structure, air cannot circulate through it, and life further suffocates.
+With no life in it, soil loses its structure.
+Air cannot circulate through it.
+And life further suffocates.

 Dire implications for the planet